TurkuNLP/turkunlp.github.io/finnish_nlp.md

 A series of GPT-3 models trained on Finnish.

-More information on the FinGPT's project page: <https://github.com/TurkuNLP/gpt3-finnish>
+More information on the project page: <https://turkunlp.org/gpt3-finnish>

 **Contact:** Sampo Pyysalo (sampo.pyysalo@utu.fi)